udapy/ai-for-healthcare/2D-Medical-Imaging/DICOM-Standard.md

 - Do they know that he has a broken foot?
 Why or why not?
 - Do they know what the results were of Jerry's blood work?
 Why or why not?
 - Do they know that he has a history of low blood pressure?
 Why or why not?

+### `Answers`
+- Yes, Hospital B will know jerry have broken foot.
+A radiologist and orthopedic surgeon can look at DICOM file to see the fracture foot.
+- Hospital B will not know results of Jerry's blood work because it is  not included in DICOM.
+It comes under clinical data and stored in EMR .
+- Hospital B will not know about Jerry's medical history for similar reasons it is not stored in DICOM study.